Lydia Dillenbeck stepped into a former residential school chapel and was fascinated with the structure until she learned who built it.

 “Within the span of 30 minutes, we were confronted with the realities of the residential school system in the forms of child labour and children’s deaths,” she says.

 The course explores the complex relations of Christianity and Indigenous peoples of Turtle Island.
-The Faculty of Arts & Science’s ICM program provides undergraduate students with the opportunity to travel outside Toronto, often internationally, for a hands-on learning experience.
+The Faculty of Arts & Science’s IICM program provides undergraduate students with the opportunity to travel outside Toronto, often internationally, for a hands-on learning experience.

 Topics covered include the life stories of prominent Indigenous leaders; the emergence of Canada as a settler state and the history of the residential school system; and themes of conflict and engagement including apologies and reparations, education, treaty relationships and land.